Determines what happens when the server issues a redirect.

 This property determines what happens when the server issues a redirect.
 Normally, the class returns an error if the server responds with an "Object Moved" message.
 If this property is set to frAlways (1), the new URL for the object is retrieved automatically every time.

-If this property is set to frSameScheme (2), the new URL is retrieved automatically only if the URLScheme is the same, otherwise the class fails with an error.
+If this property is set to frSameScheme (2), the new URL is retrieved automatically only if the URLScheme is the same, otherwise the class throws an exception.

 Note that following the HTTP specification, unless this property is set to frAlways (1), automatic redirects will be performed only for 'GET' or 'HEAD' requests.
 Other methods could potentially change the conditions of the initial request and create security vulnerabilities.